Use the quicklinks below to jump to the desired section regarding transport in and around Hanoi.

 Hanoi is a massive transportation hub, with four bus stations and three train stations of use to foreigners.
-Sorting out where to go to get where you want to go can be time consuming, so often you will do better paying for the convenience of booking through a hotel or travel agency.
+Sorting out where to go to get where you want to go can be time consuming, so often you will be better off paying for the convenience of booking through a hotel or travel agency.
 The prices below should give a general idea of how much extra you're paying.
 Those who like to do it on their own may want to factor in transport to the station when calculating the overall price.
 You won't always do better than booking a ticket through a hotel and getting picked up in town.
 Luong Yen and Gia Lam stations are the most convenient to the Old Quarter, so depart from there if you have a choice.

 My Dinh Bus Station

 Ben Xe My Dinh T: (04) 3768 5549; ticketing open 04:30-23:00.

-My Dinh is a 7km trek to the west of town.
+My Dinh is a seven kilometre trek to the west of town.
 There are departures to dozens of northern cities, and a number of destinations to the south and east.
 Only the major destinations are listed below.
 To get here, take Tran Phu west from the Old Quarter, turn left at the end onto Son Tay and continue until it becomes Kim Ma.
-Continue straight, following a roundabout to Cua Giay, continuing until the road crosses under an overpass.
+Keep going straight, following a roundabout to Cua Giay, continuing until the road crosses under an overpass.
 Take a left on to Pham Hung.

 Cao Bang: Departs 05:00-20:00 (15 departures), costs 117,000 VND, 10 hours